How to Remove an Invisible Bra on Your RV or Car

 What did I do?

-Well, first of all, I read a lot of labels on paint removers, adhesive removers, paint cleaners and other chemicals that I found on the shelves of my favorite building material stores like Lowes and Home Depot.
+Well, first of all, I read a lot of labels on paint removers, adhesive removers, paint cleaners and other chemicals that I found on the shelves of my favorite building material store, Home Depot.

 I then had to go back home and look up some of the ingredients in these cleaners and honestly, the possible health effects from using some of them scared me as much much as the potential environmental hazards.